The account of Nepali meter is wealthy and

 Who is Nepal's national poet?

-Madhav Prasad Ghimire was indeed recognized
+Madhav Prasad Ghimire was truly recognized

 I,